robenkleene/prism/manual/src/full---help-output.md

 GIT CONFIG
 ----------

-By default, delta takes settings from a section named "delta" in git config files, if one is present.
-The git config file to use for delta options will usually be ~/.gitconfig, but delta follows the rules given in https://git-scm.com/docs/git-config#FILES.
-Most delta options can be given in a git config file, using the usual option names but without the initial '--'.
+By default, prism takes settings from a section named "prism" in git config files, if one is present.
+The git config file to use for prism options will usually be ~/.gitconfig, but prism follows the rules given in https://git-scm.com/docs/git-config#FILES.
+Most prism options can be given in a git config file, using the usual option names but without the initial '--'.
 An example is

-[delta]
+[prism]
     line-numbers = true
     zero-style = dim syntax

 FEATURES
 --------
-A feature is a named collection of delta options in git config.
+A feature is a named collection of prism options in git config.
 An example is:

-[delta "my-delta-feature"]
+[prism "my-prism-feature"]
     syntax-theme = Dracula
     plus-style = bold syntax "#002800"

 To activate those options, you would use:

-delta --features my-delta-feature
+prism --features my-prism-feature

 A feature name may not contain whitespace.
 You can activate multiple features:

-[delta]
+[prism]
     features = my-highlight-styles-colors-feature my-line-number-styles-feature

 If more than one feature sets the same option, the last one wins.